evaleev/libint/INSTALL.md

   copies of Boost headers) or if they should be a build-against-time dependency of the C++11 interface.
 Withhold (bundle) or supply (dependency) Boost detection paths from the library build accordingly.
 FWIW, Conda bundles.
-* Decide if you want the compiled cxx library. something like it is in use in mpqc4
+* Decide if you want the compiled cxx library.
+Something like it is in use in MPQC4, but it's not well tested in GitHub CI

 -----------------------------------------------------------------------------